agalueu/Web-Marketing-Analysis/README.md

 1. Clone the repository.
 2. Run the SQL schema to create the database.
 3. Import the CSV files into PostgreSQL.
-4. Run the queries inside `sql/queries.sql`.
+4. Run the queries inside [Analysis](sql/Analysis.sql)
-5. Open the Power BI file (`dashboard/marketing_dashboard.pbix`) and connect it to the database.
+5. Open Power BI, connect to the database and import queries.

 🔗 **Relationships (ERD)**
 The ERD below illustrates the relationships between users, sessions, campaigns, and conversions.